ccaceresahumada/paywall/README.md

 ### Robust service (REST)

 Right now the provided server needs to be restarted in order to provide parameterized assets.
 I would instead use a service that takes a parameter `type` to decide which assets to return.

+### Robust Client

+Modify the Codable classes to support empty data.
+Right now the code is expecting the json format to fully comply with the requirements, but it crashes if it doesn't.